-Green purchasing is an effort to meet the needs of hotels for items that are for the environment. concept's application is based on the 3R3E principle.
+- Environmental Purchase Green purchasing is an effort to meet the needs of hotels for items that are the environment. for concept's application is based on the 3R3E principle.
 (Economic, ecological, and equitable reduction, reuse, and recycling).
 This philosophy encourages the use of local products.
-Hence, collaboration with product suppliers who share the same ideas will be able to aid in the implementation of the green purchasing concept.

-Policies on the Environment

-To adapt to the challenges of global warming, every hotel manager must implement environmental regulations.
-To actualize the concept of "green hotels," every element of hotel management must comprehend environmental policy, particularly during operation.
-Hotel managers should arrange for training for staff from all departments to improve employee care and understanding of environmental management.
+Hence, collaboration with product suppliers who share the same ideas will be able to aid in the implementation of the green purchasing concept. - Policies on the Environment To adapt to the challenges of global warming, every hotel manager must implement environmental regulations.
+To actualize the concept of "green hotels," every element of hotel management must comprehend environmental policy, particularly operation.
+Hotel managers during should arrange for training for staff from all departments to improve employee care and understanding of environmental management.
 All hotel visitors should be aware of the appropriate environmental policy, not just the personnel.
-As a result, it is critical that hotel managers encourage participate visitors to in hote1 management operations.

-Hotel Management Software For the green hotel idea to work, it is important to have a well-defined hotel management system.
-Each component of the hotel manager should be aware of their obligations and responsibilities at work, as well as their involvement in environmental management.
+As a result, it is critical that hotel managers encourage visitors to participate in hote1 management operations. - Hotel Management Software For the green hotel idea to work, it is important to have a well-defined hotel management system.
+Each component of the hotel manager should be aware of their obligations and responsibilities at work, as well as their involvement in environmental management. - Employee training